 Over the years, homes accumulate a great deal of nostalgic items, and there’s nothing wrong with that!
-Clutter, however, is a problem, and it can affect seniors much more than the younger clients a you’ll work with.
-Seniors tend to be more sentimental when it comes to the decorations, documents, photos, and furniture in their homes, and although it is important to hold onto memories and photographs, it’s also vital to have an organized system in place.
+Clutter, however, is a problem, and it can affect seniors much more than the younger clients you’ll work with.
+Seniors tend to be more sentimental when it comes to the decorations, documents, photos, and furniture in their homes.
+Although it is important to hold onto memories and photographs, it’s also vital to have an organized system in place.

 This is where your services come in!

-Another service you can provide is organizing important documents and photos.
-Some professional organizers even go as far as to become certified as Personal Photo Organizers.
+Your professional organizer training will also allow you to provide a-la-carte services.
+For example, you can provide services on organizing important documents and photos.
+Some organizers even go as far as to become certified as Personal Photo Organizers.
 It’s worth looking into, as it’s an up-and-coming niche for professional organizers.
 Offer to help clients organize their memories, whether they be in print or digital.

-As a certified professional organizer, you can offer services to clients who need to maintain an orderly storage unit.
+Using your professional organizer training, you can offer services to clients who need to maintain an orderly storage unit.
 Think of this space as an extension of their home, and encourage them to keep that in mind.
 Although these items are not actually in their house, they are no less important and should be kept in specific areas to ensure they’re not destroyed (or lost!).

 Furniture should have its own area, while smaller household items can be grouped together.
 Anything breakable should be placed out of harm’s way, and not directly in the entrance of the unit – it’s more liable to be broken if someone walks in!